oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/optimizer/optimizer.md

     # it will then start extracting match information.
     # each match contains a huge amount of information, so I'm not putting any examples here, but you'll see when you execute.
     ```

-2. This gives us timestamped information about what occurred in each game, in thorough detail.
+2. This gives us timestamped information about what occurred in each game in thorough detail.
 From this, we can build an object with all variables that can be useful in our model.

 ## Task 3: Building Data Object for ML